How to Use Statewide Contracts

 After you sign a contract usage agreement:

-1. Use our Contract Search to find a contract.
+1. Use our Contract Search to find goods and services.
 You can also search contracts with small, diverse, or veteran-owned businesses.

 2. Identify a vendor on the contract you wish to use.